 Every year, on Carrot Sunday, Dòmhnach Curran, the Sunday before St Michael’s Day, women went to the fields near their village to collect carrots.
 As was usual, they sang as they dug out the carrots to add to the feast.
 They also made the Sruthan Mhìcheil, the St Michael’s Day cake with grains grown locally, barley, oats and rye in equal amounts.
 Occasionally, berries, fruits or honey were added.
 The sruthan was prepared on St Michael’s Eve and taken to the priest for a blessing the following day.
 The cakes could be named for absent or deceased family and friends and then given to the poor.

 Michael was called the brian Mìcheil, that is, the ‘god Michael’.
 The god Michael, you say?
 But he’s not a god.
 He’s an archangel and a saint.
 How do you explain that?
-Brian is an ancient word for king in Gaelic, not used in the modern language at all.
+Brian is an ancient word for a king thought to be divine or have divine powers.
+It’s not used in modern Gaelic.
 Rìgh is the word today, but brenin is the Welsh word for king, a cognate of brian.
 So brian is a type of king, a king of angels.

 The Brian Mìcheil in Song